Masayuki Kono

 Masayuki Kono (河野 真幸, Kōno Masayuki) is a Japanese professional wrestler and former mixed martial artist.
-He is currently working as a freelancer.
+He is working as a freelancer.
 He is best known for his time in Wrestle-1, where he is a former two-time Wrestle-1 Champion.

 Career

 All Japan Pro Wrestling (2003–2005)

 Kono began training in the All Japan Dojo in late 2002 and made his debut on March 28, 2003 in a losing effort to Nobutaka Araya.
 For the next two years, Kono was largely featured in opening matches where he worked with fellow newcomers and older wrestlers, often coming out on the losing end, a common practice for young wrestlers in Japan as a way of paying dues.
 During this time, Kono had no title matches and did not take part in any tournaments.
 In 2005, he left All Japan and professional wrestling to pursue a career in Mixed Martial Arts.